karthikkesavaraj/oa/README.md

-# oa
+# Oa
-Inspired by the Green Lantern Oa is the solution for hybrid clustering solution.
+Inspired by Green Lantern, Oa is the solution for hybrid clustering solution.